Discovery and Timing Follow-Up of Two FAST-Discovered Pulsars from the FAST CRAFTS Survey: Observations Analysis

 \section{Observations \& Analysis}

 Using the 105-m GBT in Green Bank, West Virginia we carried out an observational campaign focused on four FAST-discovered pulsars.
-These pulsars included two non-recycled pulsars: PSR~J0535--0231, with a spin period of 415 ms and DM of 117.6 \dmunits, and PSR~J1816--0518, with a spin period of 1.93 s and DM of 137.2 \dmunits.
+These pulsars include partially-recycled pulsar, PSR~J0535--0231, with a spin period of 415 ms and DM of 118.1 \dmunits and non-recycled PSR~J1816--0518, with a spin period of 1.93 s and DM of 137.7 \dmunits.
 We also observed the 30.72-ms period double neutron star (DNS) binary PSR J0631+4147 and black widow (BW) PSR J1720--0534, with spin period of 3.26 ms.

 We initially proposed for a year-long campaign of approximately monthly half-hour follow-up observations of PSRs~J0535--0231 and J0631+4147, along with other pulsars we were ultimately unable to detect, aiming to produce initial timing solutions for each.
 Each GBT observation was coherently dedispersed with full-Stokes polarization, and run in VEGAS Pulsar Mode (VPM) using the 800-MHz Prime Focus 1 Receiver at 820-MHz center-frequency with a 200-MHz bandwidth, a frequency resolution of 0.78 MHz and a sampling time of 10.24 µs.
 Additionally, we also completed a single observation of PSR~J0535--0231 at L-Band (1500-MHz center frequency) with an 800-MHz bandwidth under the same observing setup.
 Approximately two months after the start of our observations, we added PSR~J1816--0518 to our campaign, aiming to produce enough TOAs for an initial timing solution.
 The initial six 820-MHz observations of this pulsar were 40--60 minutes each.
 The latter three observations were 10--20 minutes, sufficient to obtain a high signal-to-noise detection.
 In two observations for which this pulsar was undetectable, we first performed radio frequency interference (RFI) removal in our data reduction routine but ultimately attribute these non-detections to the reduction of the overall signal-to-noise due to narrowband RFI.
 The observing campaign began in May 2022 and we observed each pulsar with a monthly cadence.
-In the final four months of the observing campaign, under the same observing specifics at 820 MHz, we added monthly observation of PSR J1720--0534, but did not obtain enough data to produce an initial timing solution, hence its exclusion from further analysis.
+In the final four months of the observing campaign, under the same observing specifics at 820 MHz, we added monthly observations of PSR J1720--0534, but did not obtain enough data to produce an initial timing solution, hence its exclusion from further analysis.
 The number of detections per source and total accumulated observation times are summarized in Table~\ref{tab:observing}.